Nosa (musician)

-Nosa Omoregie, professionally known as Nosa, is a Nigerian recording artist, singer, songwriter and performer.
+Nosakhare Shadrack Omoregie, professionally known as Nosa, is a Nigerian recording artist, singer, songwriter and performer.
 He is currently signed to Warner Music Group African partner, Chocolate City.

-Early life
+Early life and education

-Nosa Omoregie was born on 26 February 1981, a native of Benin City, Edo State.
+Nosakhare Shadrack Omoregie was born on 26 February 1981, a native of Benin City, Edo State.
 He started his singing journey in the children's choir in his church.
 Omoregie studied engineering at the University of Benin (UNIBEN) in his home state of Edo.

 Career

-Nosa's source of joy as a growing child was in music and attending Church, where he began exploring his developing talents.
-He is majorly influenced by gospel singers like Fred Hammond and Kim Burrell and the noted RnB group Boyz II Men.
+Nosa's source of joy as a growing child was in music and attending church, where he began exploring his developing talents.
+He is majorly influenced by gospel singers like Fred Hammond and Kim Burrell and the noted R&B group Boyz II Men.
 He later grew to love the sound of jazz and soul music and the simplicity of rock.
-He is also greatly influenced by Afro-Highlife particularly music from Sonny Okosun, Christy Essien-Igbokwe, King Sunny Adé and Onyeka Onwenu, thus venturing from a wide array of childhood career fantasies of becoming an engineer, military man, or footballer to becoming a music producer and singer.
+He is also greatly influenced by Afro-Highlife, particularly music from Sonny Okosun, Christy Essien-Igbokwe, King Sunny Adé and Onyeka Onwenu, thus venturing from a wide array of childhood career fantasies of becoming an engineer, military man, or footballer to becoming a music producer and singer.

-Nosa has described his musical aim as wanting 'to create a bridge between music genres while making sure the gospel aspect of it is on a fore-front platform just as the other genres', i.e. a unique merger of sorts: creatively superimposing a soul tune on a high-life beat, writing a high-life verse with a rock-inspired chorus, or singing Nigerian Pidgin English with an RnB flavor, all while endeavouring to give an inspirational and uplifting message to his listeners.
+Nosa has described his musical aim as wanting 'to create a bridge between music genres while making sure the gospel aspect of it is on a fore-front platform just as the other genres', i.e. a unique merger of sorts: creatively superimposing a soul tune on a high-life beat, writing a high-life verse with a rock-inspired chorus, or singing Nigerian Pidgin English with an R&B flavor, all while endeavouring to give an inspirational and uplifting message to his listeners.

 Music career and Open Doors

 Nosa was signed to Chocolate City in 2012.
-On 11 November 2009, Nosa released the song "Always Pray for You", under the Chocolate City label.
-"Always Pray for You" is Nosa's first official single.

-His debut studio album, Open Doors, was released on 14 March 2014 and supported by the singles "Always Pray for You", "Why You Love Me" and "Always on My Mind".
+On 11 November 2009, Nosa released his debut single "Always Pray for You", under the Chocolate City label His debut studio album, Open Doors, was released on 14 March 2014 and supported by the singles "Always Pray for You", "Why You Love Me" and "Always on My Mind".

 In May 2014, he partnered with Nokia for the release of his song "Love is Calling".
-On 16 May 2014, The Punch Newspaper reported that Nosa signed an endorsement deal with Unilever.
-On the 26th of February 2020, which also happened to be his birthday, Nosa went on to float his own Record Label Salt Music.
+On 16 May 2014, The Punch newspaper reported that Nosa signed an endorsement deal with Unilever.
+On 26 February 2020, which coincided with his birthday, Nosa founded his record label, Salt Music.